Combining quantum noise reduction resources: a practical approach: Practical Design: Single-Sided Cavity

-where $H_{\rm cav}$, $H_{\rm mech}$, and $H_{\rm bath}$ are the Hamiltonian terms for the optical cavity, the mechanical oscillator and the bath coupled to the system respectively.
-The parameters $m$ and $p$ are the mass and momentum of the moving mirror, respectively, in our system and $\omega_m$ is the mechanical resonance frequency.
-On resonance with the drive, $\Delta=0$, and the cavity Heisenberg-Langevin equations of motion are where $\kappa$ is the cavity decay rate, $X_{\rm in}$ and $Y_{\rm in}$ are the quadratures input to the system, $F_{\rm in}$ is the external force acting on the resonator, and $\gamma$ is the mechanical damping rate.
-The bath operators are expressed in terms of the input fields \cite{RevModPhys.82.1155,gardiner1985input}.
+where $\kappa$ is the cavity decay rate, $X_{\rm in}$ and $Y_{\rm in}$ are the quadratures of the input fields to the system, $F_{\rm in}$ is the external force acting on the resonator, $X$ and $Y$ are intra-cavity field quadratures and $\gamma$ is the mechanical damping rate.
+The bath operators are expressed in terms of the input fields~\cite{RevModPhys.82.1155,gardiner1985input}.
 The output quadratures are related to the input quadratures by the input-output relations